 Stanton Energy Reliability Center, California

 E3 served as the Independent Engineer for the Stanton Energy Reliability Center (SERC), a state-of-the-art hybrid energy storage system that will consist of two General Electric (GE) LM6000 based EGT®s located in Stanton, CA. EGT® refers to the Hybrid technology jointly developed by General Electric International, Inc. (GE) and Wellhead Power Solutions.
 The EGT® combines a turbine with an integrated battery storage system operated by a proprietary software system.
-SERC will provide 98 MW (nominal) of hybrid energy storage capacity.
-E3 is currently providing construction monitoring on the project.
+SERC provides 98 MW (nominal) of hybrid energy storage capacity.
+E3 provided construction monitoring on the project.

 GlassPoint Solar Enhanced Oil Recovery, California

 E3 was engaged by a confidential client to evaluate GlassPoint’s solar technology, which is specifically designed to produce steam for injection into oilfields for enhanced recovery of heavier crude oils.
 The technology has been implemented for Oman Oil Company in Oman at one of their developments, and they are planning the next phase of implementation.
-E3 was asked to evaluate this an investment opportunity, reviewing the technology, and examining project financing opportunities for the future projects.
+E3 was asked to evaluate this investment opportunity, review the technology, and examine project financing opportunities for future projects.
 E3 visited the Oman site to verify the operation and to understand how well the technology works on a commercial scale.
 The technology is undergoing some enhancements, and E3 evaluated the pilot facilities and development laboratories in San Jose and Bakersfield, California.
 E3 also reviewed the process and mechanical designs for both the original technology and the new version.
 E3 reviewed capital cost estimates for the old and new versions of the technology.
-In addition, several other early stage projects were reviewed in detail, including process design, steam production estimates, financial pro-forma inputs, environmental, construction contracts, agreements with major oil companies and other aspects.
+In addition, several other early-stage projects were reviewed in detail, including process design, steam production estimates, financial Pro-forma inputs, environmental, construction contracts, agreements with major oil companies, and other aspects.
 The total value of all the projects reviewed was more than $5 billion.